AlphaGenes/AlphaPeel/docs/source/usage.rst

                             for each metafounder after each peeling cycle.
       -no_phase_founder     A flag phase a heterozygous allele in one of the founders (if such an allele can be found).
-      -sex_chrom            A flag to indicate that input data is for a sex chromosome.
-Sex needs to be given in the pedigree file.
-This is currently an experimental option.
+      -x_chr            A flag to indicate that input data is for the X chromosome.

     Genotype probability arguments:
       -geno_error_prob GENO_ERROR_PROB
                             Genotyping error rate.
 [Default 0.0001]
       -seq_error_prob SEQ_ERROR_PROB
                             Sequencing error rate.
 [Default 0.001]
+      -mutation_rate MUTATION_RATE
+                            mutation rate.
+[Default 1e-8]

 ``-method`` controls whether the program is run in "single-locus" or "multi-locus" model.
 Single locus mode does not use linkage information to perform imputation.
 It is fast, but not very accurate.
 Multi-locus mode runs multi-locus iterative peeling which uses linkage information to increase accuracy and calculate segregation values.

 For hybrid peeling, where a large amount (millions of segregating sites) of sequence allele read counts needs to be imputed, first run the program in multi-locus mode to generate a segregation file, and then run the program in single-locus mode with a known segregation file.

-The ``-geno_error_prob``, ``-seq_error_prob`` and ``-rec_length`` arguments control some of the model parameters used in the model. ``-seq_error_prob`` must not be zero. |Software| is robust to deviations in genotyping error rate and sequencing error rate so it is not recommended to use these options unless large deviations from the default are known.
+The ``-geno_error_prob``, ``-seq_error_prob``, ``-mutation_rate`` and ``-rec_length`` arguments control some of the model parameters used in the model. ``-seq_error_prob`` must not be zero. |Software| is robust to deviations in genotyping error rate and sequencing error rate so it is not recommended to use these options unless large deviations from the default are known.
 Changing the ``-length`` argument to match the genetic map length can increase accuracy in some situations.

 The ``-est_geno_error_prob`` and ``-est_seq_error_prob`` options estimate the genotyping error rate and the sequencing error rate based on miss-match between observed and inferred states.
 This option is generally not necessary and can increase runtime. ``-est_alt_allele_prob`` estimates the alternative allele frequency for the base population before peeling using all available genotypes.
 This option can be useful if there are a large number of non-genotyped founders. ``-update_alt_allele_prob`` re-estimates the alternative allele frequencies per metafounder after each peeling cycle using the inferred genotype probabilities of the founders.

 For a pedigree with multiple metafounders, the user has three options: (1) use ``-update_alt_allele_prob`` only, (2) use ``est_alt_allele_prob`` and ``-update_alt_allele_prob``, or (3) input estimates of the alternative allele frequencies for each metafounder via the ``-alt_allele_prob_file`` with or without ``-update_alt_allele_prob``.

+When ``-x_chrom`` is used, there are two requirements for input files: (1) The pedigree file must include sex information in the fourth column (0 indicates male and 1 indicates female).
+See the Pedigree File Format section for an example.
+(2) Male's genotype must be coded as {0,1}.
+See the Genotype file Format section for an example.
+Note: This option currently only considers the regions of the X chromosome excluding the pseudo-autosomal regions (PARs).

 Hybrid peeling arguments
 ------------------------